LucianoBestia/dodrio_multi_component/README.md

 Cached values inside Components are copied or cloned from the app_data.
 Having 2 copies enables to check if anything has changed and invalidates the Render Cache.
 It looks promising, but copying large amounts of data is not very nice.
 ## maybe Pin<>?
 This is a new thing and needs a little bit of research.
+I don't know how to do it
 # just an example
 I created a silly example.
 In the browser there are 3 sections (components) of text with 3 counters.